DylanMashini/Lane-Lines/README.md

 Step 6:

-  Combine the Mathamatical repersentations of the lines with the original photo
+  Overlay the Mathamatical repersentations of the lines over the original photo

-  You could skip this step, and use the mathamatical repersnetation of teh data elsewhere (ex. nural network for steering)
+  You could skip this step, and use the mathamatical repersnetation of the data elsewhere (ex. nural network for steering)